-Over the years the tourniquet has gotten a bit of a bad name.
-The older medics use the phrase “save a life, lose a limb,” which translates to “this thing will save my patient, but their limb is gunna go.”
-This mindset has led to the tourniquet being a weapon of last resort in the fight against exsanguination, but new research shows that tourniquets might be more useful than you think.
-Combat Application Tourniquets are being added to the jump kits on my ambulance sometime this month, and I think you should put one in your range bag as well.
-Here’s why.
+In the olden days, the tourniquet got a bit of a bad name.
+Medics used the phrase “save a life, lose a limb,” which translates to “this thing will save my patient, but their limb is gonna go.”
+This mindset has led to the tourniquet being a weapon of last resort in the fight against exsanguination, but new research shows that tourniquets are far more useful than you think.

 Even if you’re the safest shooter in the world, the possibility exists for an accident on the range.
 One malfunction or inattentive shooter and suddenly the day goes from a relaxed fun event to a race for your life.
 If that negligent discharge hits your head, neck or torso, the combination of a tampon, a pressure dressing, and diesel therapy (driving really fast) is about the only option available.
 If that round hits an extremity, however, the options are a lot better.